-- 1. when the memory area is not currently on any scope stack, it has no parent; - 2. when the memory area is the first scoped memory area on a scope stack, i.e., was entered from ImmortalMemory or Heap, its parent is the primordial scope, - 3. otherwise, the parent is the first scoped memory area outside it on the scope stack, i.e., the scope from which this scope was entered.
+1. when the memory area is not currently on any scope stack, it has no parent;

+- when the memory area is the first scoped memory area on a scope stack, i.e., it was entered from an instance of a PerennialMemory, its parent is the primordial scope, - 3. otherwise, the parent is the first scoped memory area outside it on the scope stack, i.e., the scope from which this scope was entered.

-Except for the primordial scope, which represents heap, immortal and immortal physical memory, only scoped memory areas are visible to the single parent rule.
+Only scoped memory areas are visible to the single parent rule.

-The operational effect of the single parent rule is that when a scoped memory area has a parent, the only legal change to that value is to "no parent."
+The operational effect of the single parent rule is that when a scoped memory area has a parent, the only legal change to that value is to null, i.e., "no parent."
 Thus an ordering imposed by the first assignments of parents of a series of nested scoped memory areas is the only nesting order allowed until control leaves the scopes; then a new nesting order is possible.
 Thus, a schedulable attempting to enter a scope can only do so by entering in the established nesting order.